j0lvera/jolvera.dev/pages/posts/rebuilding-my-blog-with-nextjs.md

   </BlogPost>
 ));

 I use my website for hacking with new technologies more than writing content.
-This time I'm rebuilding it using Next.js and if you&rsquo;re reading this, I already deployed the first version.
+This time I&rsquo;m rebuilding it using Next.js and if you&rsquo;re reading this, I already deployed the first version.

 ## Why Next.js

 With the rise of React and the SSR frameworks, e.g. Gatsby and Next.js, I saw a lot of good looking, fast blogs built with Gatsby.
-[You probably have already seen Dan's](https://overreacted.io/).
+[You probably have already seen Dan&rsquo;s](https://overreacted.io/).
 Of course I went and tried to setup my own, but the thing I didn't like was that Gatsby blog-starter uses GraphQL, which is awesome, but I don't think I need that for a simple blog.

-So with the bad habit I have of wanting to build my own version of everything, I started digging and started a repository.
+So with the bad habit I have of wanting to build my own version of everything, I started to investigate how to build my blog with Next.js.

 ## How

 I got familiar with Next.js in the past few months by contributing an example and other small changes.
-I'm also currently building two products with it.
-So, I felt confident that I could build something decent.
+I&rsquo;m also currently building two products with it, so I felt confident that I could build something decent.

 ### Checklist